ml-cvd-prediction/ml-cvd-prediction.github.io/proposal.md

 ✅CS 7641: Unsupervised and Supervised Learning Methods Identified

-✅CS 4641: Supervised or Unsupervised Learning Methods Identified (Supervised is recommended in general) (Potential) Results and Discussion: Identify several quantitative metrics you plan to use for the project (i.e. ML Metrics).
+✅CS 4641: Supervised or Unsupervised Learning Methods Identified (Supervised is recommended in general)

+## (Potential) Results and Discussion
+Identify several quantitative metrics you plan to use for the project (i.e. ML Metrics).
 Present goals in terms of these metrics, and state any expected results.

-## (Potential) Results and Discussion
 ✅3+ Quantitative Metrics

 ✅Project Goals